 Image Courtesy: Debraj Das

-We started at 10 am from Haridwar and after taking comfortable breaks; enjoying our lunch & tea, booing scary roads, and soaking immense vistas we finally reached Auli at 7 pm.
+We started at 10 am from Haridwar and after taking comfortable breaks; enjoying our lunch & tea, booing scary roads, and soaking the immense vistas we finally reached Auli at 7 pm.
 We were welcomed with tea, soup, and pakode.
 Soon we were allocated our rooms.
 And we called it a day.

 A special word of thanks to team GIO who ensured that we stayed in the most scenic resorts in Auli.
-Our stay was perfectly entwined amidst the Himalayan peaks, apple orchards, and vast marijuana plantation.
+Our stay was perfectly entwined amidst the Himalayan peaks, apple orchards, and the vast marijuana plantation.
 I’d deem it as one of the best stays ever!

 Day 1: Trek to Ghangaria